frankhale/electron-with-nextjs/README.md

 ![NextJS-App-Server-Log](screenshots/next-app-server-log.png)

+## Status

+Menus are broken in fullscreen mode and I have no idea why.
+Maybe an update to Material UI 1.x will fix this.

 ## Architecture

 (TODO...)

 Just a real quick note about `pages/index.js`...
 It's a mess, it'll be fixed soon.

 ## How To Run

 (I'll revise this later but want to get something here quickly.)

 Here is what the source layout looks like (notice a splistreamed version of Node.exe and Node.lib.
 This will be used to spawn the Next.JS app)

 Source Folder Layout:

 ![NextJS-App-Folder-Layout](screenshots/next-app-folder-layout.png)

 The instructions to run 'electron-with-nextjs' are almost entirely the same as with my other project [electron-with-express](https://github.com/frankhale/electron-with-express).

 What differs is that for a production build you need to run 'next build' and